 REF COMMITTEE DECISIONS/DUTIES DELEGATED BY THE BOARD TO COMMITTEES (as contained in terms of reference) Consider and review the adequacy of responses to address potential gaps in quality performance measures.
 Well led: Deliver appropriate assurance to the Board that processes are in place to record all incidents; that they are adequately investigated and that lessons learned are disseminated and incorporated in future practice and fully embedded.
-Deliver appropriate assurance on the effectiveness of policies, procedures and practices with regard to identification and management of clinical risks, including the review of the risk register and provide challenge that clinical risks are being appropriately managed in line with identified mitigation.
+Deliver appropriate assurance on the effectiveness of policies, procedures and practices with regard to identification and management of clinical risks, including the review of the risk register and provide challenge that clinical risks are being appropriate assurance to the Board that policies, procedures and practices meet the requirements of all relevant regulators and incorporate best practice.
 Deliver appropriate assurance to the Board that policies, procedures and practices meet the requirements of all relevant regulators and incorporate best practice.
 Review progress and compliance with regulation and accreditation requirements with external agencies including Care Quality Commission, NHS Resolution, National Institute for Health and Care Excellence (NICE) and NHS Improvement.
 To support quality assurance mechanisms, enhance the quality of service provision and address deficiencies in quality.
 Ensure measures are in place to promote a culture of safe practice and innovation.
 SO 4.9.4 Business Committee The Committee will: Finance and performance Review the underlying quality of data used in compiling quantitative and qualitative non-clinical information and to provide assurance to the Board that it is accurate at service and corporate levels.
 Provide assurance that the finance and performance reporting systems of the organisation are robust through detailed review of an integrated performance report.
 Keep the content of the Trust's integrated performance report under review ensuring that it provides appropriate performance metrics to provide assurance to the Board on all aspects of organisational performance against its strategic goals and corporate objectives.
 Review financial and operational performance against strategic goals and corporate objectives through the receipt of reports in a form determined by the Committee.
 Seek assurance from the executive that any appropriate management action has been taken to return the Trust's performance to plan and that any such actions or recovery plans are in place are adequately resourced, implemented and monitored.
 Provide assurance to the Board that cost improvement plans to support organisational changes are being achieved Review the Trust's financial plans to test assumptions and provide assurance that reports and returns represent a true and fair view of the financial performance for the period under review.
-Review all significant non-clinical risks and provide challenge that non-clinical risks are appropriately manged in line with identified mitigations
+Review all significant non-clinical risks and provide challenge that non-clinical risks are appropriately managed in line with identified mitigations